Owner and Director

-Bethany has been teaching dance for over 16 years and was the Ballet Mistress at British Academy of Performing Arts for the past 10 years.
+Bethany has been teaching dance for over 19 years and was previously the Ballet Mistress at British Academy of Performing Arts.
 She has also taught at the prestigious Long Beach Ballet and Orange County School for the Arts in California.
 She was the Ballet Director at Christine's School of Dance for 5 years and has taught at many other studios in Georgia and California.
 She has experience teaching every age and level from “Mommy-And-Me” toddlers to adults in ballet, pas de deux/partnering, pointe, modern, creative movement, jazz, and tap.
 Her past students have become professional ballet and modern dancers, are pursuing dance degrees from renowned dance universities, have become dance teachers and professionals on Broadway.

-Bethany is so excited to become the new Owner and Director of the North Georgia School of Ballet.
-She will continue to strive for the best instruction possible by providing a positive uplifting experience for her dancers with an individualized learning approach to build confidence and grow their love of the beautiful art of classical ballet!
+As the Owner and Director of the North Georgia School of Ballet, Bethany will continue to strive for the best instruction possible by providing a positive uplifting experience for her dancers with an individualized learning approach to build confidence and grow their love of the beautiful art of classical ballet!